Tapasya-12/Meteorite_Landing/README.md

 # Credit Card Fraud Detection System

 Every digital payment carries risk.
-Modern financial systems must decide—within milliseconds—whether a transaction should be approved, challenged, or blocked.
-This project replicates that real-world decision-making process using machine learning.
+Behind the scenes, intelligent systems must decide—within milliseconds—whether a transaction should be trusted, challenged, or blocked.
+This project recreates that decision-making process using machine learning.

-The **Credit Card Fraud Detection System** is an end-to-end fraud risk engine that combines supervised learning, anomaly detection, and rule-based decision logic to identify suspicious transactions.
-In addition to predicting fraud probability, the system translates model outputs into actionable risk levels and system decisions through an interactive Streamlit application.
+The Credit Card Fraud Detection System is an end-to-end fraud risk engine that combines supervised learning, anomaly detection, and rule-based logic to identify suspicious transactions.
+It not only predicts fraud probability but also converts model outputs into meaningful risk levels and system actions through an interactive Streamlit dashboard.

-This project demonstrates how financial institutions design fraud detection pipelines that balance accuracy, interpretability, and operational decision-making.
+This project demonstrates how real-world financial institutions design fraud detection pipelines that balance accuracy, interpretability, and operational decision-making.

 ---

 ## Project Overview

-The system simulates a realistic fraud detection workflow commonly used in banking and fintech platforms.
+The system simulates a realistic fraud detection workflow used in banking and fintech environments.
 It processes transaction attributes, extracts behavioral risk signals, evaluates them using multiple machine learning models, and produces actionable outcomes.

-### Key Capabilities
+Key capabilities include:
-- Fraud probability prediction using multiple machine learning models
+- Fraud probability prediction using multiple ML models
-- Anomaly detection for unseen or rare transaction patterns
+- Anomaly detection for unseen or rare patterns
-- Risk-level classification (Low, Medium, High)
+- Risk-level classification (Low / Medium / High)
 - Automated decision logic for transaction handling
-- Interactive dashboard for real-time experimentation
+- Interactive user interface for real-time experimentation

 ---

 ## Key Features

 - End-to-end fraud detection pipeline
-- Combination of supervised and unsupervised learning models
+- Multiple supervised and unsupervised models
-- Risk-based decision engine aligned with real-world systems
+- Risk-based decision engine
 - Interactive Streamlit dashboard
-- Feature-engineered transactional dataset
+- Preprocessed and feature-engineered dataset
 - Model persistence and reuse
 - Modular and scalable project structure